 No. But if you level with everyone at the outset and there’s no deception, you may find a few takers.

 “How about all the time and responsibilities involved with babies and children?”

-This is wear the meshing of families becomes really interesting.
+This is where the meshing of families becomes really interesting.
 You join together in a communal household.
-Many people taking care of everyone’s babies and children is a far superior arrangement to lonely couples and their isolated offspring.
+Many people taking care of everyone’s babies and children is a far superior arrangement than lonely monogamous households and their isolated offspring.

 We are taught not to be misers with our money.
 But when it comes to the body, we are misers through and through.

 The next day, Holdt continues, “I was very sad, because I felt that I had destroyed something inside myself.”
-Now what is interesting is that it wasn’t guilt over giving in to a disgusting sexual encounter that upset him, it was guilt over not going all the way and allowing the man to fuck him:
+Now what is interesting is that it wasn’t guilt over giving in to a revolting sexual encounter that upset him.
+Rather, it was guilt over not going all the way and letting the guy penetrate him anally: